LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Live-Game-Design-Symposium.md

 author: Riemer van Rozen and Anders Bouwer, Amsterdam University of Applied Sciences
 categories: project update
 ---
+**Invitation.**
-**Invitation.** The concluding afternoon Symposium on Live Game Design will be held in Amsterdam on Wednesday February 27th.
+We cordially invite you to the concluding afternoon Symposium on Live Game Design, which will be held at the Volkshotel in Amsterdam on Wednesday February 27th.
-We invite game businesses, students, lecturers and researchers to participate.
-We present results of three years of applied research, and discuss next steps.
-Registration is free but also mandatory.
+Together, game businesses, students, lecturers and researchers have worked on applied research for three years.
+At the symposium, we will present results and discuss next steps.
+We hope that you will join.
+Registration is mandatory but free.

 **Date:** Wednesday February 27th, 2019.